hpt-dev/WebpageDataScraper/readme.md

 https://travis-ci.org/github/hpt-dev/WebpageDataScraper

 # WebpageDataScraper
 Web scraping extension for puppeteer.
-Quickly scrape html page data to JSON object.
+Quickly scrape data from html pages that have the same format.
+Simply supply css selectors and an array of urls.

 ## Installation
 Use the package manager [npm](https://www.npmjs.com/) to install quickscrape.